jldec/cloudflare-pages-test/markdown/extracting-an-esm-module-from-a-deno-script.md

 And this is why, for now, the API above expects the `parse5` module dependency as a parameter.

-> The big question is whether the NPM ecosystem will evolve to support nested ESM modules, or whether some other organization with a workable trust model will emerge to replace it?
+> The big question is whether the NPM ecosystem will evolve to support nested ESM modules, or whether some other organization with a workable trust model will emerge to replace it.

 Where there's a problem, there's an opportunity!